ubccr/ccrdocs/pages/howto/newenv.md

 set the default version in your `~/.modulerc` file.
 For example:

 ```
-$ echo "module-version ccrsoft/2023.01 default" >> $HOME/.modulerc
+$ echo "module-version ccrsoft/2023.01 default" > $HOME/.modulerc
 ```

-**NOTE: User accounts created after August 8, 2023 have the .modulerc file created automatically and is set to the latest software release.**
+**NOTE: This should be done only once.
+To update your default version, edit the file and change the ccrsoft/version information**

 ## How to use the legacy software?